RemoteSensingTools/vSmartMOM.jl/paper.md

 - Enables 1D vectorized plane-parallel RT modeling based on the Matrix Operator Method [@Sanghavi:2013a]
 - Incorporates fast, high fidelity simulations of scattering atmospheres containing haze and clouds, including pressure- and temperature-resolved absorption profiles of gaseous species in the atmosphere
-- Enables GPU-accelerated computations of the resulting hyperspectral reflectances/transmittances
+- Enables GPU-accelerated computations of the resulting hyperspectral multiple-scattering radiative transfer simulations
 - Enables auto-differentiation of the output spectrum with respect to various input parameters, allowing for spectral fitting routines to estimate atmospheric parameters

 ![Sample absorption spectrum of CO2 with 0.01 step size resolution, calculated using Absorption.jl](joss_2.png)

-**Absorption.jl** enables absorption cross-section calculations of atmospheric gases at different pressures, temperatures, wavelengths, and broadeners (Doppler, Lorentzian, Voigt).
-It uses the HITRAN [@Gordon:2017] energy transition database for calculations.
+**Absorption.jl** enables absorption cross-section calculations of atmospheric gases at different pressures, temperatures, and wavelengths.
+It uses the HITRAN [@Gordon:2017] database for calculations.
 While it enables lineshape calculations from scratch, the module also allows users to create and save an interpolator object at specified wavelength, pressure, and temperature grids.
 The module also supports auto-differentiation of the profile, with respect to pressure and temperature.
 Calculations can be computed either on CPU or GPU (CUDA).

 ![Sample scattering phase functions of aerosols (I and the I -> Q transition), calculated using Scattering.jl ($\mu$ = 0.3 , $\sigma$ = 2.0, $n_r$ = 1.3, $n_i$ = 0.0, $\lambda$ = 0.40 $\mu$m)](joss_3.png)

 **Scattering.jl** is used for calculating Mie scattering phase-functions for aerosols with specified size distributions and refractive indices.
 This module enables scattering phase-function calculation of atmospheric aerosols with different size distributions, incident wavelengths, and refractive indices.
-It can perform the calculation using either the Siewert NAI-2 or Domke PCW methods [@Sanghavi:2013b].
-The module also supports auto-differentiation of the phase function, with respect to the aerosol's size distribution parameters and its refractive index.
+It can perform the calculation using either the Siewert NAI-2 [@Siewert:1982] or Domke PCW [@Domke:1975] methods with recent corrections [@Sanghavi:2013b].
+State-of-the-art methods like $\delta$-truncation [@Hu:2000] and $\delta$-BGE truncation [@Sanghavi:2015] are used for scalar and vector radiative transfer computations, respectively.
+The module also supports auto-differentiation of the phase function, with respect to the aerosol's size distribution parameters and its complex refractive index.

 # Benchmarks